 Tip If you are upgrading from a previous version of the Collection Server, you must uninstall that version using the Windows Add/Remove Programs feature before running the installer.
-Installing the ETM® Web Portal See the ETM® System Installation Guide.
-The ETM Web Portal can also be used to view and schedule Usage Manager Reports.

 Call Recorder Configuration

 Continue by configuring the Call Recorder, as explained in the following procedures.
 Configuration includes: